-Sometimes we need to forget about the scan nature of a PLC, and focus our thinking toward the states of the process we need to identify.
+Sometimes we need to forget about the scan nature of PLCs, and focus our thinking toward the states of the process we need to identify.
 Clear thinking and concise analysis of an application gives us the best chance at writing efficient, bug-free programs.
-State diagrams are just a tool to help us draw a picture of our process!
-You'll discover that if we can get the picture right, our program will also be right!
+State diagrams are tools to help us draw a picture of our process!
+You will discover that if we can get the picture right, our program will also be right!